IoT1220/FSLog/README.md

 ## 🔍 Key Features

-- **FL + SL Integration**: collaborative training while ensuring data privacy and reducing the computational load on the client.
+- **FL + SL Integration**: Collaborative training while ensuring data privacy and reducing the computational load on the client.
-- **Semantic Entity Aggregation**: Normalize redundant or similar fault indicators via embedding-based clustering.
+- **multilayer privacy protection mechanism**: Combining feature filtering and irreversible protection techniques to effectively reduce reconstruction success and safeguard data privacy.
-- **Context-Aware Retrieval**: Dynamically recall relevant fault entities from the KG based on summarized logs.
+- **a model-splitting (SL-BERT）**: with the server sharing the backbone of the resource-intensive transformer and clients maintaining lightweight embeddings and personalized heads.
 - **Prompt-Driven RCA**: Construct powerful prompts to guide LLMs in accurate fault reasoning.
 - **Modular & Extensible**: Fully script-based pipeline with CLI tools for preprocessing, KG construction, RCA, and evaluation.